 Tooth Replacement Services in Sun Lakes, Arizona

-If you have missing or severely damaged teeth, Saba and Romanin Dental Associates can help you find a tooth replacement solution that fits your budget.
+If you have missing or severely damaged teeth, Dr. Saba and Associates can help you find a tooth replacement solution that fits your budget.
 We provide affordable options like removable dentures and fixed bridges.
 We can also refer you to an experienced oral surgeon for dental implants.
 Give us a call at 480-895-2111 today to schedule an appointment.